iifl-logo

 Internal controls and systems

-Most importantly, the senior management sets the tone at the top for no tolerance for non-compliance and promotes a culture of continuous innovation and improvement.
-Management supports independent and objective internal auditing and the implementation of internal audit recommendations.
+The Head of Internal Audit reports functionally to the Audit Committee and administratively to the Vice Chairman and Managing Director of the Company.
+Key internal audit findings are presented to the Audit Committee at its quarterly meetings.
+Most importantly, the senior management sets the tone at the top for no tolerance to non-compliance and promotes a culture of continuous innovation and improvement.
+Management supports independent and objective internal auditing and implementation of internal audit recommendations.

 Sustainability